Streamlinelv/cartbounty/README.md

 #### Plugin basics and features:

-* Instantly capture WooCommerce checkout field data before submission to save abandoned carts.
+* Instantly save WooCommerce checkout field data before submission to save abandoned carts.

+* Save and view ghost shopping carts.

 * Receive notifications on newly abandoned shopping carts via email.
 You can set notification frequency or disable them in case you want to take some time off :)